ahmedabougabal/ahmedabougabal/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# 🥊 Abou Gabal
+# 🥊 Absolute Unit Alert ❗
-***(Developer/ITI Pyhton TeamLeader/Problem-Solver)`**
+***(Developer/ITI Pyhton Trainee & TeamLeader/Problem-Solver)`**
-I'm a full-stack open-source developer.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
+I'm a 24 year-old full-stack open-source developer.
+I'm excited to share that I've secured the coveted ITI internship after four determined attempts!
+From July 2023 to March 2024, I persevered through multiple rounds of rigorous interviews and I'm thrilled to embark on an exciting journey in the Open-Source Development Track (Full-Stack) using Python, right at the heart of the new administrative capital.

+Grateful for this opportunity at the Information Technology Institute (ITI), I'm eager to make an impact and contribute to the world of open-source development.
+Stay tuned for my projects and updates!
 <p align="left">
 <a href="https://www.linkedin.com/in/ahmed-abou-gabal-b9a262193/">
 <img alt="LinkedIn Profile" title="Connect with me on LinkedIn"